 For example, when Pollywog was creating a name for a new low-cost spay/neuter service offered by the local humane society, we explored words suggesting advocacy for the pets of low-income owners.
 This led us to the word “kind.”
 Using OneLook, we searched for phrases with “kind” in them and quickly found “kindest cut,” which perfectly fit the brand and its offering.

 If you’re still having trouble with business name ideas, contact us.
-We offer special low prices on naming packages for startups, and we’d be happy to give you a hand.
+We love working with startups, and we’ll do our best to make our services affordable for you.